 After six years at Heron Hill, life took her to southern California, where she spent one vintage as a consultant winemaker for Camarillo Custom Crush.
 At this winery, consisting of approximately 40 vintners in the LA and Malibu areas, she was introduced to warm climate winemaking.
 There, she produced micro-lot wines, mainly Syrah and Cabernet Sauvignon varietals.

 From southern California, she moved to Sonoma to work with Mark Lyon, as his laboratory manager, at Sonoma’s historic Sebastiani Vineyards.
 Sebastiani is a large-scale winery producing mostly small-lot, artisan wines.
 Spending 3 years working closely with Mark, in the fast paced lab, taught her many tricks of the trade.

 She is delighted to have yet another great opportunity to work in Woodinville, with the DiStefano Winery family, maintaining the DiStefano tradition of high quality, boutique winemaking.

-Alla Kostenko arrived in the United States from Russia eleven years ago.
+Alla Kostenko arrived in the United States from Russia fourteen years ago.
 She relocated to Seattle from Walla Walla, where she worked at Waterbrook Winery’s tasting room and Whitehouse-Crawford Restaurant.
 She has been named office manager and tasting room assistant for DiStefano Winery.
 After working at DiStefano for five years, Alla was promoted to Operations Manager and now runs most of the administrative work and manages our Wine Club program.
-In July of 2011 Alla relocated to Honolulu, Hawaii.
-She remains to carry some of the administrative duties, as well as sell our wine in Hawaii and work with distributors around the country.
+In July of 2011 she relocated to Honolulu, Hawaii, where she remains to carry some of the administrative duties, as well as sell our wine in Hawaii and work with distributors around the country.